 About the Author

 Dianne M. Stewart is the Samuel Candler Dobbs Professor of Religion and African American Studies at Emory University specializing in African heritage religious cultures in the Caribbean and the Americas and womanist religious thought and praxis.
-Stewart’s research has been supported by the Fulbright Scholar Program, the Bill and Carol Fox Center for Humanistic Inquiry and the American Academy of Religion.
+Stewart’s research has been supported by prestigious national and international fellowships.
+In 2025, the John Simon Memorial Guggenheim Foundation named her a Fellow among its 100th class of 198 fellows out of nearly 3,500 applicants.
+Previously, she was a Fulbright Scholar, a Senior Fellow at the Bill and Carol Fox Center for Humanistic Inquiry, and an Emory College of Arts and Sciences Chronos Faculty Fellow.
 She is the author of Three Eyes for the Journey: African Dimensions of the Jamaican Religious Experience (Oxford University Press, 2005), Black Women, Black Love: America’s War on African American Marriage (Seal Press, 2020) and Obeah, Orisa and Religious Identity in Trinidad, Volume II, Orisa: Africana Nations and the Power of Black Sacred Imagination (Duke University Press, 2022).
 Her work has also been published in The Washington Post, Oprah Daily, and other outlets.

 Beyond her research in Trinidad and Jamaica, Stewart has studied, conducted research and lectured in a number of African, Latin American, and Caribbean countries, including the Democratic Republic of Congo, Nigeria, the Republic of Benin, South Africa, Brazil, Mexico, Guatemala, Cuba, the Dominican Republic and Bermuda.
 Stewart has also served on several committees within the American Academy of Religion, she serves on the editorial boards of the Journal of Africana Religions, the Journal of the American Academy of Religion and the Journal of Feminist Studies in Religion.
 She is also a founding co-editor, with Jacob Olupona and Terrence Johnson, of the Religious Cultures of African and African Diaspora People series at Duke University Press.